Isonocardicin synthase

-Thus, the two substrates of this enzyme are S-adenosyl-L-methionine and nocardicin E, whereas its two products are 5'-methylthioadenosine and isonocardicin A.
+Isonocardicin synthase is an enzyme that catalyzes a chemical reaction which transfers the 3-amino-3-carboxypropyl group from its coenzyme, S-adenosyl methionine (SAM), giving 5'-methylthioadenosine as a byproduct.
+The enzyme from Nocardia uniformis can act on several natural beta lactams of the nocardicin type but the main reaction in the biosynthetic pathway leading to nocardicin A converts nocardicin G to isonocardicin C:

 This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:nocardicin-E 3-amino-3-carboxypropyltransferase.
 This enzyme is also called nocardicin aminocarboxypropyltransferase.